-Emergency Government Ordinance No.43/2007 regarding deliberately introduction on the environment and on the market of genetically modified organisms contains provisions on public participation and information, in its Article 6 para.\(4) and Article 17.
+Emergency Government Ordinance No.43/2007 regarding deliberately introduction on the environment and on the market of genetically modified organisms, approved with amendments by Law no.247/2009, as amended, contains provisions on public participation and information, in its Article 6 para.
+(4) and Article 17.

-Emergency Government Ordinance No.44/2007 regarding the isolation conditions of the genetically modified organisms approved by Law No.3/2008, guarantees public information and consultation in the permitting procedure for activities using genetically modified organisms under isolation conditions, in Article 20.
+Emergency Government Ordinance No.44/2007 regarding use in isolating conditions of the genetically modified microorganisms approved by Law No.3/2008, guarantees public information and consultation in the permitting procedure for activities using genetically modified microorganisms under isolation conditions, in Article 20.

-Romania has accepted the GMO amendment of the Aarhus Convention by the adoption of Law No. 24/2008.
+Romania has accepted the GMO amendment of the Aarhus Convention by the adoption of Law No.24/2008.